 Sometimes we forget who served us in days gone by.
 In 1953, Nancy Strange was circuit clerk, G. H. Swearingen was the master commissioner, C. A. Dawson was county judge, C. V. Sanders was county attorney, Theodore Cook was county clerk, Charles Holsclaw was county surveyor, Tom Hibbs was jailor, and Allen Hawkins Jr. was sheriff.
 W. O. Anderson was school superintendent, and Luther Van Vactor was coroner.
 The magistrates were Emmett Nall (Shepherdsville), Arson Moore (Mt.
 Washington), A. P. Weller (Leaches), and John Samuels (Pine Tavern).

 Aunt El Bridwell, who would soon be 96, was missing her little terrier dog by the name of Peggy Ann.
-I hope she was found safe.

-Also, Lee Jackson of Shepherdsville was looking for his red bull that was lost.
+And Lee Jackson of Shepherdsville was looking for his red bull that was lost.
 It weighed about 400 pounds.
 Have you seen it?

 A recording of Christmas greetings by Bobbie Etherton to his parents was played on the Jimmie Osborne program on station WKLO.
 Bobbie was stationed in Germany.